 Merging Courses and Cross-listed Sections

 After your courses are merged, you will see both the newly created "Parent" course, as well as the previously existing "Child" courses.
-Students will have access to these child courses, but you will still have access to their content.
+Students will not have access to these child courses, but you will still have access to their content.
 As with all courses created on the system, you will still need to make the "Parent" course available to students before they can access it.

 During the cross-listing process, titles of course spaces on Blackboard are assigned based on an algorithm in the Registrar's system.
 If two sections are cross-listed, the title of the space in Blackboard will reflect one of the titles in the cross-listing.